2026 Primary Election Guide

 PA Legislative District 37

-• Representing the 37th Legislative District, Mindy Fee serves the people of Manheim Central and Warwick school districts.
+Currently representing the 37th Legislative District, Mindy Fee serves the people of Manheim Central and Warwick school districts.
 She is a lifelong resident of the Manheim area and a graduate of Manheim Central School District.
 She brings more than 20 years of small business experience with her to Harrisburg, where she is focused on reducing the cost of state government, increasing transparency, and delivering fiscally responsible, on-time balanced budgets—while holding the line on taxes and eliminating wasteful spending.

 Mindy understands the vital role agriculture plays in Lancaster County’s economy and way of life, and she strongly supports policies that protect and preserve family farms.
 She is proud to represent the values of her district, including support for the unborn, traditional marriage, and Second Amendment rights.